TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 # Cleaning Dirty Input

-* Want to measure power used by Hypervolt Charger.
-* Hypervolt session energy sensor looks like it should work.
-Sum of energy used by each charging session.
-* Added as individual device to the energy dashboard
-* Shows energy consumed and then returned at end of each session
-* Long [issue thread](https://github.com/gndean/home-assistant-hypervolt-charger/issues/5) in the GitHub repo for the integration.
-* Wrapping the sensor in a daily resetting utility meter did the trick.
-All sessions during the day are totalled up.
+The energy dashboard lets you add metered entities that track the power consumption of individual devices.
+It was natural to add the Hypervolt EV charger.
+There's a "Hypervolt Session Energy" sensor that looks like it should be compatible.

+It kind of works.
+You can see the energy consumed during a charging session.
+Unfortunately, at the end of the session the dashboard shows a large negative value, as if all the energy consumed is handed back.
+This is because the [entity has a state class of `TOTAL`](https://github.com/gndean/home-assistant-hypervolt-charger/issues/5), which means it reports a net total (can decrease as well as increase).

+There is a separate "Hypervolt Session Energy Increasing" entity which is meant to report a constantly increasing total.
+Unfortunately, it's [currently broken](https://github.com/gndean/home-assistant-hypervolt-charger/issues/75).

+The problem can be fixed by wrapping the session energy sensor with a utility meter.

 ```yaml
 utility_meter: